How to Ship Frozen Products

 Cold Packs

-Refrigerant cold packs are highly useful in conjunction with dry ice to prolong the time frozen shipments remain frozen while in transit.
+We manufacture our gel packs in Dallas, Texas and in our headquarters in California.
 We offer various types of gel packs, including drain-friendly recyclable gel packs and sweat-proof gel packs.

 View Product